rnajena/sugar/docs/src/tutorial_seqs.rst

 The core of sugar are the sequence handling classes `.BioSeq` and `.BioBasket`.
 The `.BioSeq` class behaves like a string with useful bioinformatics methods attached.
-The `.BioBasket` class is a container for several `.BioSeq` objects and behaves like a list with useful methods attached.
+The `.BioBasket` class is a container for multiple `.BioSeq` objects and behaves like a list with useful methods attached.
 An example of such a useful method is certainly the `~.BioBasket.translate()` method.